Dear Captain Awkward,

 I so, so get the impulse to seed the news with the office gossips and be done with it.
 Necessary background: my mom was sick with Parkinson’s and early-onset Alzheimer’s* for the better part of a decade, which most people in my life knew.
 But then things got worse very quickly, and it became clear that she was going to die soon, and I was also thinking “Fucking hell, I do not want to say ‘FYI: my mom is dying’ to every human being I know for the next month.”
 I remember talking to my therapist about wishing I could wear a neon sign that said “PERSONAL TRAGEDY IN PROCESS, DO NOT INQUIRE FURTHER” so that people wouldn’t ask me why I looked sad without me saying anything.
 Not having neon-tube-welding skills, I had to take a different path.
 I was a grad student at the time, so my coworker situation was a little different from yours, but it’s still an example of how you can proceed.
 Here is what I did:

 - For people I interact with professionally (i.e., professors, bosses, students): I wrote a brief, informative email with the bare-bones information (“My mom just had a stroke and I will be out of town until further notice”), the tone of which encouraged sympathy but discouraged questions.
 Then I asked the (wonderful) program assistant who works with grad students if he could be my point person for all necessary school-related stuff while I was gone — I gave him more info about how to contact me, what my plans were, what I could do long-distance versus what would have to wait, and so on.
 In other words, he became the office member of Team Me, which was invaluable.
-Now, you probably don’t have to travel like I did, but you will need time off for moving, lawyers, and just chill time, so if there’s someone in your office whom you trust on Team You, ask if they could help you coordinate those times.
+Now, you probably don’t have to travel like I did, but you will need time off for moving, an experienced divorce lawyer, and just chill time, so if there’s someone in your office whom you trust on Team You, ask if they could help you coordinate those times.

 - For friends and friendly colleagues: I wrote a longer, more informative and emotional email updating everyone on the situation, noting my immediate plans, and — and this is important — describing what would be helpful (for me, mail and non-phone-based contact while I was temporarily living with my folks).
 Team You already knows what’s going on, but you probably have friends and family who aren’t your closest friends but would still like to support you in tough times.
 This is the opportunity to tell them what would actually support you — in your case, “being supportive” means “not asking me to talk about this.”
 You’re allowed to say that explicitly!
 Boundaries: they are magic.